Memeplexx/olik/readme.md

 Current state management solutions are typically characterized by:
 * convoluted immutable state updates inside reducers,
 * actions which needless re-describe simple updates,
-* actions that fail to describe complex updates accurately.
+* actions that fail to describe complex updates accurately,
+* excessive plumbing around setting up and ceremony around data-flow.

+Oulik is designed to address all these issues by:
+* efficiently updating your state (via a user-friendly API) and
-Oulik is designed to address all these issues by exposing an API that allows it to make and describe state updates for you (generating actions on your behalf).
+* describing state updates for you (generating actions on your behalf) and.
-Setup is simple, while integration with the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) is done for you.
+* making setup is simple, while auto-integrating with the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).

 ---